 - Relief of symptoms such as pain, shortness of breath, fatigue, constipation, nausea, loss of appetite, and difficulty sleeping

-- Understanding and supporting your ability to cope with your illness
+- Understanding of and support for your ability to cope with your illness

 - Help you better understand your disease and diagnosis, and weigh the side effects of treatments against the symptoms of the disease itself